Kralizek/ToDoList/README.md

 - Infrastructure
   - IdentityServer

+The basic idea is that clients should contact the entrypoint using simple HTTP rest calls.
+Everything past the entrypoint would use GRPC messages to communicate.

 ## How to run it

 This project uses Tye to tie together all the pieces of the system.